 Examples of items to have in your dog out bag are: pet first aid book, gauze pads, bandages, antiseptic wipes, antibiotic creams, hydrogen peroxide, milk of magnesia or charcoal (for poison control), saline solution or saline wipes (for eyes), scissors, and anything else you feel you may need your dog to carry.

 Having a leash and collar is helpful, especially if you find yourself in urban areas or surrounded by people and you need to restrain your dog.
-This may also include any clothing that can help the dog staying calm or provide warmth or even their favorite toy.
+This may also include any clothing that can help the dog stay calm or provide warmth — or even their favorite toy.

-Having your pet’s medical information is crucial especially if you end up in a designated shelter.
+Having your pet’s medical information is crucial, especially if you end up in a designated shelter.
 This will provide proof of vaccination and medical history so people know your dog is not contagious.
-Other items to consider is a photo (for yourself) and dog tags.
+Other items to consider are a photo (for yourself) and dog tags.
 If your pet gets lost, this will help you identify them.

-There are many more items you can add to your dog’s dog out bag to help in an emergency situation but the most important thing is to include your dog in your family preparedness planning.
-If anything, you’re dog will keep spirits alive and be the best companion for the whole family.
+There are many more items you can add to your dog’s bag to help in an emergency situation, but the most important thing is to include your dog in your family preparedness planning.
+If anything, you’re dog will keep spirits alive and be a companion for the whole family.